Almost-Riemannian manifolds do not satisfy the $\mathsf{CD}$ condition: Strongly regular almost-Riemannian manifolds do not satisfy CD

 \begin{rmk} We stress once again that, thanks to the strongly regular assumption on $M$, the order of the structure (and thus the order of $\beta$) controls the orders in $x$, not only of the functions $\beta_i$, $\f_i$ and $\h_n$, but also of their derivatives in the $z$-directions.
 Below, we provide an example of regular (but not strongly regular) structure where the orders of the derivatives are not controlled by the order of $\beta$.
 Nevertheless our strategy to disprove the $\cd$ condition works.

-In full generality, it is possible to prove that $ \left(\log \det h_x(s)\right)''(0)$ actually diverges, however there is no criterion of determining the \emph{sign} of the leading order, without requiring some additional regularity on the structure. \end{rmk}
+In full generality, it is possible to prove that $ \left(\log \det h_x(s)\right)''(0)$ actually diverges, however there is no criterion of determining the \emph{sign} of the leading order, without requiring some additional regularity on the structure.
+On the other hand, as characteristic points encode the truly \sr behavior of \ariem manifolds, we believe that our strategy should always be effective. \end{rmk}

 \begin{example} Let $M=\R^4$ and in coordinates $(x,z_1,z_2,z_3)$ consider the \ariem structure defined by the global vector fields